Miltonr87/Lamborghini-Collection/README.md

 ### About

-Made with **React** and **Mobile First techniques**, the Web APP consumes an **FireBase API** created by me with 10 magazine covers.
-The idea was to recreate an atmosphere produced by the dating **Tinder APP** with information from the famous **Playboy Magazines** of all time.
+Made with **React** and **Mobile First techniques**, the Web APP consumes an **FireBase API** created with 10 magazine outstanding covers.
+The idea was to recreate an atmosphere produced dating apps like **Tinder** with Playboy Magazines.
 The user can interact and decide what magazines liked or not.
 A special **ChatBox** and **Login System** were also added to the project.
-The next step is to authenticate via accounts on Google / Facebook used **React Redux** knowledge.
+The next step is to manage authentications with Google / Facebook accounts using **React Redux** knowledge.

-_* **ATTENTION**: None of the magazines that appears in the application feature naked women.
-They are just reproductions of classic magazines!
-In other words, Playboy here (and all images rights) are being used ONLY for the purpose of communication and studies in a React process.
-The author is not responsible for any improper use of the brand or Web APP.*_
+_* **ATTENTION**: None of the magazines that appears in the app shows naked women.
+So, Playboy (and all images copyrights) are being used ONLY for the purpose of communication and studies in a React process.
+The author is not responsible for any improper use of the brand or app.*_

 ### Getting Started